You know what snoring is, right?

 You are at a greater risk of snoring if you are male or overweight, but snoring is common among all ages and both genders.

-It affects approximately 90 million American adults, with 37 million of those snoring on regular basis.
-(1) The disruptions and lower quality of sleep resulting from snoring lead to daytime tiredness, sleepiness, and decreased productivity
+Snoring is a common condition, affecting approximately 90 million American adults, with 37 million experiencing it regularly, according to the National Sleep Foundation.¹ The disruptions and lower quality of sleep resulting from snoring lead to daytime tiredness, sleepiness, and decreased productivity

 What About Obstructive Sleep Apnea?